 Most 'gluten-free friendly' lists are a trap.
 A shared fryer over here, flour in the air over there.
-This is the shorter, harder list: New York spots with a 100% gluten-free kitchen, where a celiac orders anything on the menu and skips the usual speech.
+This is the shorter, harder list: New York spots with a 100% gluten-free kitchen, where the dedicated setup is the main signal and the caveats stay visible.
 We check each one against how the kitchen actually runs, not what the crowd posted.

 Sit-down restaurants